 A common mistake which leads to a significant proportion of thefts, is to lock a bike through the wheels or rear wheel only.
 Most bikes these days have quick release wheels, so by doing this, it enables opportunistic thieves to simply remove the rest of your bike.
 Unfortunately, the theft wouldn’t be covered under your insurance policy if your bike was only locked to a wheel also.

-Unfortunately, it is impossible to stop every bike theft, but the ultimate goal is to make it as awkward as possible for thieves to take your bike/parts.
+Unfortunately, it is impossible to stop every bike theft.
+The ultimate goal is to make it as awkward as possible for thieves to take your bike/parts.
 With this in mind, we’ve taken a look at the best ways to secure your bike to help reduce the chances of it happening to you.

 Things to do: